Wolff potentials and nonlocal equations of Lane-Emden type: Introduction and main results

-We also obtain global pointwise estimates for nonnegative SOLA without tail terms, which will be used in the existence results for nonlocal Lane-Emden type problems.
-The first result deals with \eqref{EQ} in a bounded domain, while the second one considers the same equation in the whole domain $\mathbb{R}^n$.
+The next two corollaries are concerned with global pointwise estimates for nonnegative SOLA without tail terms.
+They are based on a comparison principle argument under the additional assumption \eqref{mono2}, and will be used in the existence results for nonlocal Lane--Emden type problems.
+The first one deals with \eqref{EQ} in a bounded domain, while the second one considers the same equation in the whole $\mathbb{R}^n$.